kalliovi/Ising/README.md

 # Ising
-Implemention of the evolution of an Ising model in CUDA, in two dimensions for a given number of steps 𝑘.
+Implemention of the evolution of a 2D Ising model in CUDA for a given number of steps 𝑘.